-As an award-winning B2B PR agency, we know that good media relations are crucial to the success of any business.
-Whilst the world of publishing constantly changes, with journalists on tighter deadlines, rolling 24hr news, staff cuts and a million and one publishing platforms – at its core, the purpose of media relations hasn’t changed.
-Put simply, it’s about getting the media to engage with and cover your business.
+As an award-winning B2B PR agency, we know that solid media relations is crucial to the success of any business (it’s why we have a dedicated media relations team).
+While the world of publishing constantly changes, with journalists on ever-tighter deadlines, rolling 24hr news, staff cuts and a million and one publishing platforms – the fundamentals of storytelling remain the same: a good story in the correct format, will win the day.

-Some think that B2B PR agencies don’t get as many opportunities to be creative as their consumer PR siblings, but they’re wrong.
-Creating B2B campaigns can range from data-led research ideas to video production.
+Some think that B2B PR agencies don’t get as many opportunities to be creative as their consumer-facing siblings.
+However, this is wrong – B2B campaigns can range from data-led research ideas to video and content production.
+The days of the press release being the only media medium and long gone.
 The creative process is key to any successful media relations strategy that wants to cut through the noise and catch the journalist’s eye.

-A short project that relies on one media relations campaign is probably not going to make a dent or show any tangible results to take back to the board.
-Any agency worth their salt should provide a full strategy that covers multiple touchpoints over a sustained period of time.
+A short project that relies on one campaign or story may not yield any tangible results to take back to the board.
+Regardless of how good your story is, it might get spiked in favour of breaking news.
+That’s why any agency worth their salt should provide a full strategy that covers multiple touchpoints over a sustained period of time.

 Getting quality coverage is just the first step – the next is shouting about it.
-It’s just as important for you to take responsibility for amplifying your coverage, as it is for the journalist and publication that they write for.
-Publishers rely on social sharing to increase their traffic, so it’s only fair for this to be a reciprocal process.
-And you have the added benefit of being able to get this coverage right in front of your customers and prospects through your own marketing efforts.
+It’s just as important for you to take responsibility for amplifying your coverage as it is for the journalist and publication they’re writing for.
+Publishers rely on social sharing to increase their traffic, so it’s only fair that this be reciprocal.

-In order to get marketing-led results from PR activity, your media relations agency should be fully integrated into your marketing plans and strategies.
-If PR and marketing messages can work together, the results from both efforts are more likely to be mutually beneficial.
+In order to get marketing-driven results from PR activity, your media relations agency should be fully integrated into your marketing plans and strategies.
+If PR and marketing work together, the results are greater than the sum of their parts.